jonschlinkert/expand-tilde/README.md

 # expand-tilde [![NPM version](https://badge.fury.io/js/expand-tilde.svg)](http://badge.fury.io/js/expand-tilde)

 > Bash-like tilde expansion for node.js.
-Expands leadings tildes in filepaths to the user home directory.
+Expands a leading tilde in a file path to the user home directory, or `~+` to the cwd.

 ## Install with [npm](npmjs.org)